Ryan is a leading public law practitioner with particular expertise in planning and environmental law and social housing.

 - Housing

-He acts for local authorities, registered providers, the Regulator of Social Housing and private landlords in a range of matters from possession proceedings to strategic advice on dealing with anti-social tenants, succession, right-to-buy and policy matters.
+He acts for local authorities, registered providers, the Regulator of Social Housing and private landlords in a range of matters from possession proceedings to strategic advice on dealing with anti- social tenants, succession, right-to-buy and policy matters.

 Ryan is an experienced trial advocate and is adept at conducting and marshalling the full range of housing proceedings.
 He regularly provides advice and representation to registered providers and local authorities on all aspects of property and social housing including fire safety, Water Resale Orders, leasehold disputes (including service charges) and judicial review for breach of statutory duty.
 He has advised and represented successful Respondents in appeals against improvement notices, overcrowding notices and prohibition orders within the First Tier Tribunal (Property Chamber).
+In particular, Ryan has advised clients on the appropriate party on whom improvement notices should be served following the introduction of the Building Safety Act 2022 and the decisions of the Upper Tribunal in Hastings Borough Council v Braear Developments Ltd [2015] UKUT 0145 (LC) and the First Tier Tribunal Property Chamber (Residential Property) in Jones v Priory Height RTM (CAM/00KC/HIN/2022/0006&39).

 He has also been instructed in leading cases in this practice area including:

-Paragon Asra Housing Limited v Neville [2018] EWCA Civ 1712
+- Paragon Asra Housing Limited v Neville [2018] EWCA Civ 1712

 As sole Counsel for the successful Appellant, Ryan acted in proceedings concerning the scope of the operation of ss.
 15 and 35 of the Equality Act 2010 in applications to suspend a warrant for possession.
 Practical difficulties were frequently arising where suspended possession orders had been agreed between the parties and approved by the Court in respect of disabled tenants who would then proceed to breach the order.
 Legal representatives of disabled tenants wished, in those circumstances, to re-raise the Equality Act defences at the enforcement stage.
-The Court of Appeal agreed with Ryan’s submissions that (i) absent a material change of circumstances between the date of the SPO and the date of the hearing of the warrant suspension application it would be abusive to allow the tenant to re-raise such matters; and (ii) in any event a Judgment can, in principle, demonstrate compliance with the substance of the requirements of proportionality without explicitly considering the four-fold analysis highlighted by the Supreme Court in Akerman-Livingstone v Aster Community Housing Limited [2015] 2 WLR 721.
+The Court of Appeal

-Hackney LBC v Haque [2017] EWCA Civ 7
+- Hackney LBC v Haque [2017] EWCA Civ 7

-Led by Kelvin Rutledge QC, Ryan acted for Hackney LBC in a case which established the standard expected of reviewing officers within their homelessness review decision letters before it could be said that they had complied with the Public Sector Equality Duty under s.
+Led by Kelvin Rutledge KC, Ryan acted for Hackney LBC in a case which established the standard expected of reviewing officers within their homelessness review decision letters before it could be said that they had complied with the Public Sector Equality Duty under s.
 149 of the Equality Act 2010.
 The decision provides helpful and timely guidance as to how homelessness decision-makers should approach the PSED in suitability cases following the decision of the Supreme Court in Hotak v LB Southwark & Associated Appeals [2016] AC 811.

-Thurrock Borough Council v West [2012] EWCA Civ 1435
+- Thurrock Borough Council v West [2012] EWCA Civ 1435

 Ryan was sole Counsel for the successful Appellant in the Court of Appeal in this seminal authority on the scope of Article 8 defences in claims for possession.
 Mr West raised an Article 8 defence to possession proceedings brought by the local authority on the basis it would be disproportionate to evict him, his girlfriend and child from a property previously occupied by his grandparents, both of whom had deceased.
 As there had already been a single succession, there was no further entitlement in law to succeed to the tenancy.
 At the county court level, possession was refused on the basis that it was said it would be disproportionate to evict Mr West and his family who would, in all likelihood, be afforded priority need by the local authority in any future application for housing.
 The local authority appealed successfully to the Court of Appeal.
 Etherton LJ (with whom Hallett LJ and Dame Janet Smith agreed) determined that the county court Order, if allowed to stand, would effectively amount to an allocation of housing by the Court which was wholly outside of its remit.